Skip to main content.

 Weekly check-ins

 Let's start the week with an async check-in.
 What are your goals for Hacktoberfest for the week?
 What support do you need?
-Do you plan on spending time in the Hacktoberfest co-working room, talking to your mentor, answering questions as a maintainer?
+Do you plan on spending time in the #hacktoberfest-co-working-room, talking to your mentor, and answering questions as a maintainer?

 Every Friday of the month, you come to our synchronous check-in, share your progress, ask questions, and find help and support.
-We'll post more information in the #open-source Slack channel.
+We'll post more information in the #open-source channel in Slack.

 Can't come to the check-in?
 No problem.
 We'll have an async check-in as well!